jcolag/translations/LaMulatre/en/01-intro.md

 "Hello master," he said, discovering himself.

-"Ah! there you are," and I held out my hand, which he gratefully pressed.
+"Ah!
+There you are," and I held out my hand, which he gratefully pressed.

 "Master," he said, "it is with a noble heart what you do there, but don't you know that a negro is as vile as a dog?
 Society rejects him.
 Men hate him.
 The laws curse him.
 Ah!
 He is a very unhappy being, who does not even have the consolation of being always virtuous.
 May he be born good, noble, generous.
 May God give him a loyal and great soul.
 In spite of that, very often he descends into the grave with his hands tinged with blood, and his heart still greedy for revenge.
 For, more than once, he has seen the dreams of a young man destroyed.
 Because experience has taught him that his good deeds were not counted, and that he should not love his wife or his sons.
 For one day, the first will be seduced by the master, and his blood sold far away despite his despair.
 So what do you want him to become?
 Will he break his head against the pavement of the street?
 Will he kill his executioner?
 Or do you believe that the human heart can be shaped by such misfortunes?"